ArnavSharma89/RADAR-SIM/README.md

 # RADAR-SIM
-a Marine RADAR simulator made using pygamed
+a Marine RADAR simulator made using pygame